jennifermulroy/Bitcoin/README.md

  #### 3. How does Bitoin’s return and risk profile compare to other risky assets?

 We compared Bitcoin to the SPDR S&P 500 ETF (SPY), iShares Core U.S. Aggregate Bond ETF (AGG), US Dollar/USDX - Index, Bloomberg Commodity Index Total Return ETN (DJCI), and SPDR Gold Shares (GLD).
-We looked at daily volatility, correlation, and the sharpe ratios on a five year, three year, and one year return basis from 10/1/2019.
+We looked at daily volatility and the sharpe ratios on a five year, three year, and one year return basis from 10/1/2019.
 We also looked at the period from 10/1/2017-10/1/2018 when Bitcoin's price had its fastest rate of appreciation and pullback in price.

 Observations:
-Bitcoin’s return profile has shown some superior absolute returns and risk-adjusted returns since inception and over some of our medium-term observation periods.
+Bitcoin’s return profile has shown superior absolute returns and risk-adjusted returns since inception and over some of our medium-term observation periods.
 However – caveat emptor - as the data series had displayed a parabolic-like price appreciation in earlier years and appears to have been displaying a much different trend following its price peak.

 Conclusion:
 Compared with our selected asset classes, Bitcoin has shown the best price appreciation and even risk-adjusted returns as measured by Sharpe ratio since inception and on a 3 and 5 year basis.